Howe truss: Development

 The earliest bridges in North America were made of wood, which was abundant and cheaper than stone or masonry.
 Early wooden bridges were usually of the Towne lattice truss or Burr truss design.
 Some later bridges were McCallum trusses (a modification of the Burr truss).
 About 1840, iron rods were added to wooden bridges.
 The Pratt truss used wooden vertical members in compression with diagonal iron braces.
-The Howe truss used iron vertical posts with wooden diagonal braces.
-Both trusses used counter-bracing, which was becoming essential now that heavy railroad trains were using bridges.
+The Howe truss used iron vertical rods in tension with wooden diagonal braces.
+Both trusses used counter-bracing, which was becoming essential with heavy railroad trains were using bridges.

-In 1830, Stephen Harriman Long received a patent for an all-wood parallel chord truss bridge.
+In 1830, Stephen Harriman Long received a patent for an all-wood parallel-chord truss bridge.
 Long's bridge contained diagonal braces which were prestressed with wedges.
 The Long truss did not require a connection between the diagonal and the truss, and was able to remain in compression even when the wood shrank somewhat.